Cuttington University: Details

 Cuttington University is the oldest private, coeducational, four-year, degree-granting institution in sub-Saharan Africa.
 It issues degrees in the liberal arts and a number of technical studies.
 It has educated generations of leaders for the nation of Liberia and West Africa.
 Its roots lie deep within the history of the nation, the relationship between Liberia and the United States, and the Episcopal Church.

 Currently, the school is attempting to find sponsors who will help to improve its communications with the world.
 Since the end of the war, regular telephone, electricity, and internet services have been restored.
 The campus also runs its own water treatment facility.
 At present, a volunteer web site is maintained remotely in the United States.
 The Cuttington University public radio and television stations resumed broadcasts in January 2010.

-The campus, 120 miles from Monrovia, includes only a single-story white structure.
+The campus, 120 miles from Monrovia, includes only single-story white structures.
 These are set among rolling hills and cotton trees as well as rice paddies and the native tropical plants.
 Next to campus is the school's affiliated hospital, Phebe Hospital.
 Cuttington is a member of the Association of African Universities.